inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/curation.md

         {
             "id": "creators:identifier",
             "level": "info",
+            "title": {
-            "title": "Creator Identifiers",
+                "en": "Creator Identifiers"
+            },
+            "message": {
+                "en": "Affiliations are recommended for all creators" },
+            "description": {
-            "message": "Affiliations are recommended for all creators", "description": "All creators should have a persistent identifier (e.g. an ORCID)", "condition": {
+                "en": "All creators should have a persistent identifier (e.g. an ORCID)" },
+            "condition": {
                 "path": "metadata.creators",
                 "type": "list",